grongierisc/formation-template/README.md

 ## 5.3.
 Saving progress

-A part of the things we will be doing will be saved locally, but all the processes and productions are saved in the docker container.
+A part of the things we will be doing will be saved locally, but productions are saved in the docker container.
 In order to persist all of our progress, we need to export every class that is created through the Management Portal with the InterSystems addon `ObjectScript`:

 ![ExportProgress](https://raw.githubusercontent.com/thewophile-beep/formation-template/master/misc/img/ExportProgress.png)

-We will have to save our Production, Record Map, Business Processes and Data Transfromation this way.
+We will have to save our Production(,Record Map, Business Processes and Data Transfromation) this way.
 After that, when we close our docker container and compose it up again, we will still have all of our progress saved locally (it is, of course, to be done after every change through the portal).
 To make it accessible to IRIS again we need to compile the exported files (by saving them, InterSystems addons take care of the rest).

+## 5.4.
+Part about vscode inside container and iris.script

 # 6. Productions
 We can now create our first production.
 For this, we will go through the [Interoperability] and [Configure] menus: